OnlineBunker/Parallax-Effect/README.md

 # Orange
-A website to watch the anime- ORANGE, I made the website when i was highly influenced by another anime watching website and Orange used to be my favorite anime at that time.
+A website that explains and demonstrates about the Parallax Effect.
+You've got the source code and a pretty demonstration, so feel free to use it for yourself.
 Hope you all like it!!

+# Parallax scrolling is a web site where the trend background content is moved at a different speed than the foreground content while scrolling.